Skip to Global Dialogues Full Site Menu Skip to main content

 Solo man walking

 A celebration of the individual characterizes much of contemporary global culture and politics.
 Has the modern world's emphasis on individual rights helped us lose sight of our ethical duties to others?
 Which historical turning points have contributed to our present—and where do we go from here?
-Pankaj Mishra will explore these questions in conversation with Mohsin Hamid and Ece Temelkuran.
+Pankaj Mishra explored these questions in conversation with Ranjit Hoskote and Ece Temelkuran.

 Participants